ab4d/CadImporter/README.md

 ![Ab3d.DXEngine.CadImporter image](https://www.ab4d.com/Images/CadImporter/CadImporter_0_1.png)

-**CadImporter** shows how to use Ab4d.OpenCascade library to **import and show 3D objects from STEP (.step and .stp) files**.
+**CadImporter** shows how to use Ab4d.OpenCascade library to **import and show 3D objects from STEP (.step and .stp) and IGES (.iges and .igs) files**.

 The appliction is using [Ab3d.DXEngine](https://www.ab4d.com/DXEngine.aspx) for DirectX rendering and [Ab3d.PowerToys](https://www.ab4d.com/PowerToys.aspx) for 3D helper functions.

 Ab4d.OpenCascade library is currently in beta version.
-A future version will also support importing from IGES and BREP files.

 The CadImporter reads the hierarchy of the Parts (Compound or Solid).
 It can use instanced Shells that are defined by a list of Faces.
 Each face can be defined by many Edges.
 For each Edge it is possible to get the original curve with its parameters.